 Dinner time was at 8 pm – right after a magical sunset – and every day we had different Moroccan dishes.
 I loved all of them!
 You could serve yourself as many time you wanted but everyone knew how to keep space for the final surprise, the dessert.

-On the weekend there were some events going on like on friday, when went out for dinner together, there was a jam session at Amouage, another surf camp with a bar and surf shop open to everubody.
+On the weekend there were some events going on like on Friday, when went out for dinner together, there was a jam session at Amouage, another surf camp with a bar and surf shop open to everybody.

 Cards aren’t widely accepted outside big cities and tourist resorts.